We have answered some of the most frequently asked questions about our publications below.

 How do Principles of the Law differ from Restatements of the Law?

 Restatements are primarily addressed to courts.
 They aim at clear formulations of common law and its statutory elements or variations and reflect the law as it presently stands or might appropriately be stated by a court.
 Principles are primarily addressed to legislatures, administrative agencies, or private actors.
 They can, however, be addressed to courts when an area is so new that there is little established law.
+Principles may suggest best practices for these institutions.
+See ALI's style manual for more information.

 Can I cite ALI project drafts?

-Once a Tentative Draft or a Proposed Final Draft is approved by the Council and by the ALI membership at an Annual Meeting, it represents the most current statement of ALI's position on the subject and may be cited in opinions or briefs in accordance with Bluebook rule 12.9.4, e.g., Restatement (Second) of Torts §847A (Am.
-Law Inst.
+Once a Tentative Draft or a Proposed Final Draft is approved by the Council and by the ALI membership at an Annual Meeting, it represents the most current statement of ALI's position on the subject and may be cited in opinions or briefs in accordance with Bluebook rule 12.9.4, e.g., Restatement (Second) of Torts § 847A (Am.
+L. Inst.
 Tentative Draft No. 17, 1974), until the official text is published.
 The vote of approval allows for possible further revision of the drafts to reflect the discussion at the Annual Meeting and to make editorial improvements.

 Are ALI publications available in electronic format?